datalad/datalad-catalog/docs/source/usage.rst

 .. code-block:: bash

-   datalad catalog set-super --catalog-dir /tmp/my-cat --dataset_id abcd --dataset_version 1234
+   datalad catalog set-super --catalog_dir /tmp/my-cat --dataset_id abcd --dataset_version 1234

 Normally, the main dataset is a superdataset that contains other datasets from the catalog.